Financial-Times/dotcom-tool-kit/docs/resolving-hook-conflicts.md

   'build:local': WebpackDevelopment
 ```

-You can list an array of commands, which will be run in sequence.
+You can list an array of tasks, which will be run in sequence.
 For example to run Webpack _then_ Babel:

 ```yaml
 hooks: